 Professor Núria Rodríguez-Planas

-city university of new york
+city university of new york, queens college

 Núria Rodríguez-Planas is Professor of Economics at CUNY, Queens College, Doctoral Faculty at The Graduate Center at CUNY, and Research Scholar at Barnard College at Columbia University.
 She is also the managing editor of the IZA Journal of Labor Policy.
 Prior to moving to New York, she was Research Fellow at IZA in Bonn, Visiting Professor at the Universitat Pompeu Fabra, Assistant Professor at the Universitat Autònoma de Barcelona, among others.
 She has also held positions in Washington DC as an Economist at Mathematica Policy Research, the Board of Governors of the Federal Reserve System, and the Brookings Institution.
 She received her Ph.D. in Economics in 1999 from Boston University.